 This is one of the simplest and fastest ways to blur a background in Photoshop, but it won’t be the most realistic.
 If you want more control over the blur in your photo, complete with the ability to simulate depth-of-field falloff, see our tutorial on Photoshop’s Field Blur tool.

-Step 1: Select Open on the top menu to upload your photo.
+Step 1: Select Open Image on the top menu to upload your photo.

-Step 2: Go to the Effects menu on the side.
-Scroll until you reach the Tilt-Shift tools.
+Step 2: Go to the Adjust menu on the left-hand side.
+Then scroll until you see Advanced Edits.